‘SNL’: Jeff Sessions Fist Bumps With Shirtless Putin, Eats Minny’s ‘S**t Pie’

 “I always say life is like a box of chocolates.
 Sure are a lot of brown ones in there,” Sessions said, once again echoing a famous line from Forrest Gump.
 But many viewers immediately interpreted the reference to “brown ones” in the context of the Trump administration’s aggressive deportation policy.

-The first stranger at the bust stop left and another arrived and sat next to Sessions.
+The first stranger at the bus stop left, and another arrived and sat next to Sessions.

 "Being in the government is so fun." #SNL pic.twitter.com/EW3zNiMO6A